Akershus University Hospital: The research center

 After Akershus University Hospital became a teaching hospital in 2000, a separate Center for Research (Forskningssenteret) was established.
 Since then, the research center has taken an increasingly central place in the hospital.
 The hospital houses 26 separate research groups working on somatic and psychiatric topics.

-The Hospital aims to ensure that both the research and teaching at the hospital maintains a high professional level, and that the foundation of research activity must centre on the hospitals own patients.
-The research aims to improve both diagnosis and treatment methodologies, using progressive, modern technology while maintaining cost effectiveness.
+The Hospital aims to ensure that both the research and teaching at the hospital maintain a high professional level and that the foundation of research activity must center on the hospital's own patients.
+The research aims to improve both diagnosis and treatment methodologies, using progressive, modern technology while maintaining cost-effectiveness.

 Research is undertaken in all departments of the hospital.
-The research centre is responsible for approximately 250 scientific publications per year, in some of the world's leading journals.
+The research center is responsible for approximately 250 scientific publications per year, in some of the world's leading journals.
 In 2012, an article featuring research on fear during childbirth received international attention.

 Arts and decorations

 Akershus University Hospital was constructed alongside a special art project.
 Research has shown that experiencing art has positive health effects and helps treat illnesses such as hypertension, and the hope was that the art would open patients to different cognitive and sensory experiences.
 The art collection currently includes twelve major works, which were designed specifically for their unique space.
 They are found both inside the "glass street" (the main hallway/atrium) or outdoors around the campus.
-The art collection now includes unrelated works, such as drawings, paintings and photographs, as well as a new exhibition of a selection of photos from the old hospital building.
+The art collection now includes unrelated works, such as drawings, paintings, and photographs, as well as a new exhibition of a selection of photos from the old hospital building.
 The artists desired for their work to be read and experienced as art, even if it is integrated into the building's architecture.

-Many of the original works is of renowned artists including; Troels Wörsel, Tony Cragg, Julie Nord, Per Sundberg, Ernst Billgren and Vesa Honkonen.
+Many of the original works are of renowned artists including; Troels Wörsel, Tony Cragg, Julie Nord, Per Sundberg, Ernst Billgren and Vesa Honkonen.